awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.BestPractices.md

   For more information about working memory, see [Resource Consumption](https://www.postgresql.org/docs/current/runtime-config-resource.html#RUNTIME-CONFIG-RESOURCE-MEMORY) in the PostgreSQL documentation\.
 + Change the log retention period so that logs are stored for shorter timeframes\.
 To learn how, see [Aurora PostgreSQL database log files](USER_LogAccess.Concepts.PostgreSQL.md)\.

 For Aurora PostgreSQL DB clusters larger than 40 TB, don't use db\.t2, db\.t3, or db\.t4g instance classes\.
+We recommend using the T DB instance classes only for development and test servers, or other non\-production servers\.
 For more information, see [DB instance class types](Concepts.DBInstanceClass.md#Concepts.DBInstanceClass.Types)\.

 ## Avoiding slow performance, automatic restart, and failover for Aurora PostgreSQL DB instances<a name="AuroraPostgreSQL.BestPractices.Avoiding"></a>